 Wild Wonders and Scales and Tails reptile and bird shows, will be back again at this year’s Utah County Fair.
 Last year, standing room only crowds were treated to informative and entertaining shows about these amazing animals.
 Also popular was the interactive, hands-on experience provided to fair-goers after each show along with the opportunity to see the reptiles and birds up close during the fair.

 FREE ADMISSION & FREE PARKING

 County Fairs are an American tradition.
-This year’s Utah County Fair continues the tradition of fun, family and friends, Wednesday August 127 through Saturday August 20.
+This year’s Utah County Fair continues the tradition of fun, family and friends, Wednesday August 16 through Saturday August 20.
 Take your family to the Utah County Fair and Catch the Fun!
-Catch the Fun at the Demolition Derby and Monster Truck Show.
-Catch the Fun by entering or picking a team and cheering them on at the Pig wrestling contest or at the live animal shows.
-And don’t forget the carnival and the ranch rodeo.
+Catch the Fun at the Demolition Derby and Monster Truck Show or at the live animal shows.
+And don’t forget the concert and the rodeo.
 Be sure and get your demolition derby tickets early, they always go fast.
 So many things to see and do!
 Mark your calendars and we’ll see you at this year’s Utah County Fair

 We will be adding new information and new updates throughout the summer.
 Please check back often.
 The Fair wouldn’t be possible if it weren’t for the many volunteers who help make the Fair successful.
 We are looking for volunteers to make the fair bigger and better.
 If you are interested in volunteering please email Mike Stansfield at email@example.com.